 - National Parks Conservation Ass’n v.
 Semonite, 916 F.3d 1075 (D.C.
 Cir.
 2019), amended on reh’g in part by 925 F.3d 500 (D.C.
 Cir.
 2019) (remanding transmission line permit approved by U.S. Army Corps for failure to comply with the National Historic Preservation Act and NEPA)

 - Rayellen Resources, Inc. v.
 New Mexico Cultural Properties Review Committee, 319 P.3d 639 (N.M.
-2014) (reinstating listing of 400,000 acres of public lands of Mount Taylor as a registered cultural property)
+2014) (reinstating listing of 400,000 acres of public lands of Mount Taylor as a registered cultural property significant to thirteen Tribes and Pueblos)

-- For a federally-recognized Native American tribe, secured rights to meaningful consultation by federal agency and oppose plans with a municipal board to construct water pumping facilities on the historic capital city of the tribe—to prevent disturbing ancestral burials and cultural resources
+- For a federally-recognized Tribe, opposed plans by a municipal board to construct water pumping facilities to prevent disturbing ancestral burials and cultural resources

-- For municipalities with well-known historic preservation records, identified strengths and weaknesses of their local historic preservation ordinances, with suggestions of best practices for improvement
+- For municipalities with well-known historic preservation records, including Philadelphia, Nantucket, and Palm Beach, identified strengths and weaknesses of their local historic preservation ordinances, with suggestions of best practices for improvement

 - For a nationwide preservation advocacy organization, surveyed and identified best practices for avoiding, minimizing, and mitigating harm to historic and cultural resources from utility-scale solar energy development